 Flood of Tears

-To many it may seem to have happened not long ago, but this week marked the 22nd anniversary of the killer flash floods that roared down Wegee Creek, Pipe Creek, Cumberland Run and surrounding areas, taking the lives of 26 people.
+IT’S HARD for some of us to fathom that, come Saturday, it has been 24 years since the killer flash floods roared down Wegee Creek, Pipe Creek, Cumberland Run and surrounding areas, taking the lives of 26 people.

 A storm front stalled above the hills overlooking Shadyside that night.
 Before it left, it dropped five inches of rain into the gulleys high above the hills.
 What had been tiny creeks turned into pounding torrents.